 The 2016 Boating Season is beginning.
 Boaters are reminded to check all safety equipment for both serviceability and presence.
 The time to find out you are missing something is before you put your boat on the water.

-Greene and Southern Washington County
+Greene County and Southern Washington County

-Northern Somerset County
+Southern Somerset County